-At the end of his socratic dialogue, The Republic, Plato described the warrior Er, who was killed in battle but came back to life at his own funeral.
+At the end of his Socratic dialogue, The Republic, Plato described the warrior, Er, who was killed in battle but came back to life at his own funeral.
 Upon reviving, Er explained that while “dead,” he was taken to a place outside his body into a sort of afterlife.
-Plato believed Er’s story (and others like it) and took it as an indication that there is a life after death.
+Plato believed Er’s story (and others like it) and took it as an indication that there is life after death.

 Throughout history and across cultures, people have studied and reported on Near Death Experiences (NDEs) like Er’s.
 In the past 100 years or so, stories of NDEs have become more prevalent, as we now have the medical technology to revive patients from near brushes with death.

 Today, approximately 9% of adults and 85% of children who undergo cardiac arrest have a near-death experience.
 Contemporary studies have surveyed near-death experiences of the old and young, revealing patterns and similarities as data is collected.
 While a number of these similarities are quite fascinating, this article will focus on what may be the most captivating of all: the transphysical experience of the afterlife.

 By looking at patients' accounts of the afterlife, we may be able to infer clues into our own afterlife.
 More specifically for the Christian, are there any parallels we can draw between NDEs, heaven, and Jesus’ message in the New Testament that our souls live on after our bodies die?

 For a short intro to NDEs, download our free pdf, “5 Things to Remember About NDE’s.”
 This cheat sheet is a quick primer on how near-death experiences support the existence of a soul (including four important medical studies on the topic).